Our use of cookies

 Campaigns, websites and apps:

-Get your workplace involved in the Mental Health Foundation’s mental health awareness week, which is taking place from 15 to 21 May 2023.
-This year’s theme is ‘anxiety'.
+Get your workplace involved in the Mental Health Foundation’s mental health awareness week, which takes place every year in May.

 On 10 September every year, it is world suicide prevention day.
 The day aims to raise awareness of how to prevent suicide.

 This website gives you loads of tips and ideas on how to improve mental health at work.
-It covers ideas for how your staff can be encouraged to take care of themselves e.g. reclaiming their lunch break, creating clear boundaries between home and work, and it has information on ‘five ways to wellbeing’.
-It also has lots of free resources to help you to 'take care of your staff's mental health'.
+It covers ideas for how your staff can be encouraged to take care of themselves e.g. 'how to be mentally healthy at work' and 'dealing with burnout'.
+It also has lots of free resources to help managers to take care of their staff's mental health.

 Find out more about a range of issues related to mental health, such as information on anxiety and stress, and how to help someone with depression.